awadhesh1/OBReturnKeyTextField/README.md

             return [string isEqualToString:@"stop"];
        }];

-- specify which type of return key the keyboard will show when the text condition is fulfilled: self.textField.onValidationReturnKeyType = UIReturnKeyGo;
+- specify which type of UIReturnKey the keyboard will show when the text condition is fulfilled: self.textField.onValidationReturnKeyType = UIReturnKeyGo;

-- optional: set action type for when the text condition is fulfilled: self.textField.onValidationAction =   OnValidationAction_DismissWithDelegate / OnValidationAction_non
+- optional: set action type for when the text condition is fulfilled: self.textField.onValidationAction =
+        OnValidationAction_DismissWithDelegate / OnValidationAction_non

-OnValidationAction_non: default behavior - will dismiss the keyboard on press, and fire 'textFieldShouldReturn:' with the chosen returnKey type.
+OnValidationAction_non: Default behavior - will dismiss the keyboard when the UIReturnKey press, and fire 'textFieldShouldReturn:' UITextfield Delegate (with the chosen UIReturnKey type).

-OnValidationAction_DismissWithDelegate - will automatically dismiss the keyboard when text condition is fulfilled, and fire the delegate with the chosen returnKey type.
+OnValidationAction_DismissWithDelegate - will automatically dismiss the keyboard when text condition is fulfilled, and fire the delegate with the chosen UIReturnKey type.

 - optional: set the desired textColor for when text condition is fulfilled: self.textField.onValidationTextColor = [UIColor redColor];